 Here are a few recommendations (with prices) to get you started:

 - 20 Gauge: $62.99, comes in shot sizes 3, 4, and 5, shotshell length of 3 inches

 - 12 Gauge Bismuth: $71.99, comes in shot sizes 3, 4, and 5, shotshell length of 3 inches

 - Bismuth 12 Gauge: $65.99, comes in shot sizes 3, 4, and 5, shotshell length of 2 and 3/4 inches

 Use Bismuth on Your Next Hunt

-Bismuth shot is extremely popular among hunters, and it’s easy to see why.
+Bismuth shot for reloading is extremely popular among hunters, and it’s easy to see why.
 It performs just as well, if not better than lead, without being toxic.
 Not only does that mean it can be shot out of classic shotguns without damaging them, but it also means that bismuth is an excellent choice for hunters who are used to lead shot and are looking to transition to a shot that performs similarly.

 By using bismuth instead of lead, hunters can help protect the environment and keep future generations safe, ensuring that the sport can be enjoyed for years to come.

-If you’re a retailer looking to expand your ammo options with bismuth alternatives, get in touch with Agescan today.
+If you’re a retailer looking to expand your ammo options with bismuth alternatives, get in touch with Agescan Tungsten today.